yourlabs/cli2/README.rst

 cli2: Dynamic CLI for Python 3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Break free from the POSIX standard for more fluent CLIs, by exposing simple
-Python functions or objects with a minimalist argument typing style, or
+Expose Python functions or objects with a minimalist argument typing style, or
 building your own command try during runtime.

 Getting Started